-Leave the gun, take these facts about Francis Ford Coppola’s masterpiece adaptation of Mario Puzo’s gangster novel, which premiered in New York City 44 years ago (on March 15, 1972).
+Leave the gun, take these facts about Francis Ford Coppola’s masterful adaptation of Mario Puzo’s gangster novel, which premiered in New York City 50 years ago (on March 15, 1972).

 Francis Ford Coppola (who got the job because of his previous movie, The Rain People) wasn’t the first director Paramount Pictures had in mind for The Godfather.
 Elia Kazan, Arthur Penn, Richard Brooks, and Costa-Gavras all turned the job down.
 And after filming began, executives didn’t like the brooding, talky drama that Coppola was shooting.

 The studio wanted a more salacious gangster movie, so it constantly threatened to fire Coppola (even going so far as to have stand-in directors waiting on set).
 Coppola was reportedly getting the ax until he shot the scene where Michael kills Sollozzo and McCluskey, which the executives saw and loved.

 2. He fought to keep the story as a period drama.

 As a cost-cutting measure, Paramount asked Coppola to modernize the script so the action took place in 1972 and to shoot the movie in Kansas City as a stand-in for the more expensive New York City.
 Coppola convinced them to keep the story in a post-World War II New York setting to maintain the integrity of the film.

 3. Family dinner helped everyone get in character.